sakaiproject/sakai/basiclti/docs/sakai_lti_vendor.md

 the **sakai.home** folder, it *overrides* the copy in the **imsblti** webapp.
-So you need to maintain the existing **sakai.basiclti** tool registration in the new copy of the file unless you explicitly intend to not provide a generic Basic LTI tool for your users.
+So you need to maintain the existing **sakai.basiclti** tool registration in the new copy of the file unless you explicitly intend to not provide a generic LTI tool for your users.

 The Tool Registration File
 ==========================

-The default **IMSBLTIPortlet.xml** file contains the registration for the Basic LTI Tool and looks as follows.
+The default **IMSBLTIPortlet.xml** file contains the registration for the LTI Tool and looks as follows.

     <?xml version="1.0"?>
     <registration>
         <tool
                         id="sakai.basiclti"
-                        title="Basic LTI"
+                        title="LTI"
-                        description="IMS Basic Learning Tools Interoperability.">
+                        description="Learning Tools Interoperability.">

                 <configuration name="sakai:portlet-pre-render" value="true" />